Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Singularity Probes

 Plugging the results back in Eq.~\eqref{tau_proper}, we find that for a geodesic with conserved momentum $E_t$, the proper time it takes to fall from $z_\text{max}$ behind the horizon into the singularity is given by

 To obtain a unique value, we fix $E_t = 0$, which corresponds to an observer initially at rest at the horizon, and then falling into the black hole.
-This observer will eventually cross the stationary surface at $z_\text{max}$, and the proper time then measures the time it takes for this observer to continue from $z_\text{max}$ to the singularity.
+This observer will eventually cross the extremal surface at $z_\text{max}$, and the proper time then measures the time it takes for this observer to continue from $z_\text{max}$ to the singularity.
 One can verify that this is also the largest possible time it takes to fall from $z_\text{max}$ to the singularity.
 For the hairless AdS black hole, the proper time can be computed analytically, yielding

 In all other cases, the integral has to be solved numerically.
-The proper time from the turning point of the late-time stationary surface to the singularity will be denoted by $\tau_\infty$.
+The proper time from the turning point of the extremal late-time surface to the singularity will be denoted by $\tau_\infty$.